chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/11_ENGINEERING CHEMISTRY LAB/bing/Balanced/code/notes_cs_1_11_ENGINEERING CHEMISTRY LAB_bing_Balanced_code_.md

   - It produces some radioactive byproducts, such as neutrons, tritium, or activated materials, which need to be handled and disposed of safely and responsibly.
   - It faces many technical and scientific challenges, such as plasma instabilities, materials degradation, fuel breeding, or plasma heating and diagnostics, which require further research and development.
   - It has not yet been demonstrated to produce net energy gain or sustained power output, which are the main goals of fusion research.

-# Engineering Chemistry Lab

-Engineering chemistry lab is a practical course that complements the theoretical concepts of engineering chemistry.
-It aims to develop the skills of conducting experiments, analyzing data, and preparing reports in the field of chemical engineering.
-The course covers some of the following topics:

-- Polymerization: Introduction, mechanism, methods, properties, and applications of polymers.
-- Water analysis: Determination of hardness, alkalinity, chloride, dissolved oxygen, and biochemical oxygen demand of water samples.
-- Electrochemistry: Principles, applications, and measurements of electrochemical cells, batteries, and corrosion.
-- Fuels and combustion: Analysis of calorific value, flash point, fire point, and viscosity of fuels.
-Study of combustion and flue gas analysis.
-- Spectroscopy: Introduction, theory, and applications of UV-visible, IR, and NMR spectroscopy for chemical analysis.
-- Chromatography: Introduction, theory, and applications of paper, thin layer, column, and gas chromatography for separation and identification of organic compounds.

-The course requires the students to perform the experiments in the laboratory, follow the safety rules, record the observations, calculate the results, and write the reports.
-The course also evaluates the students on their performance, attendance, and viva-voce.
-The course syllabus may vary depending on the institution and the branch of engineering.